krish-gupta21/CODTECH-TASK1/README.md

 ### Project: Vulnerabilty Scanning Tool

-The **Vulnerability Scanner** is a command-line tool that helps identify potential security weaknesses in target systems.
+The **Vulnerability Scanner** is a lightweight command-line tool that helps identify potential security weaknesses in target systems.
 It performs two key functions: scanning for open TCP ports and checking the software version of a specified URL.

 ### Features